Main Content

 Doing these checks more frequently, such as four times a year, could be expensive for many clients.
 So if you aren’t changing up your website frequently, manually auditing once or twice a year should be fine.

-Reach out to our web accessibility specialists for a WCAG 2.2 audit and remediation
+Reach out to our team for a comprehensive WCAG 2.2 accessibility audit and remediation

 As we like to say here at Promet, working on your website’s accessibility isn’t just a legal requirement—it’s the right thing to do.
 When you improve your website, you help users of all abilities access products, services, and information they need without trouble.